 Mill Creek (Figure 3-17b).
-From 2021 to 2022, the Average Growing-Season NDVI of the six areas along Mill Creek increased.
-The Average Growing-Season NDVI for the entire Mill Creek area and Upper Mill Creek Area remained the same from 2021 to 2022.
-At all the areas, the one-year NDVI changes are within their historical ranges of the one-year NDVI variability (see Table 3-2).
-There was a notable increase in green vegetation in the 2022 air photo for the MC-2 area following a significant decrease in 2021.
-These recent changes in NDVI and vegetation occurred during a year in which precipitation increased from the prior year, but remained below-average and the minimum and maximum temperatures were higher.
-The slightly wetter conditions are likely a contributing cause of the slight increases in the NDVI observed along Mill Creek.
+From 2022 to 2023, the Average Growing-Season NDVI increased for the whole Mill Creek and Upper Mill Creek areas, and the six areas along Mill Creek.
+At all the areas, the one-year NDVI changes are within their historical ranges of the one-year NDVI variability, however, the increase in NDVI for MC-2 and MC-5, as well as for the entire Mill Creek area was greater than the average annual change in NDVI over the historical period of record (see Table 3-2).
+These recent changes in NDVI and vegetation occurred during a year in which precipitation was well above average and significantly greater than the prior year.
+The wetter conditions are likely a contributing cause of the increases in the NDVI observed along Mill Creek.
 Previous annual reports have observed similar trends with NDVI increases throughout the Prado Basin in years with increased precipitation (WEI, 2019).
-Hence, the main observations and conclusions for the 2021 to 2022 period are that there were warmer and slightly wetter conditions and the riparian vegetation did not change significantly along Mill Creek
+Hence, the main observations and conclusions for the 2022 to 2023 period are that there were much wetter conditions and the riparian vegetation increased but did not change significantly along Mill Creek.

 Santa Ana River (Figure 3-17c).
-From 2021 to 2022, the Average Growing-Season NDVI increased at all four areas along the SAR.
-For three of these areas, the one-year NDVI increases were relatively minor and within the historical ranges of one-year NDVI variability (see Table 3-2).
-These changes occurred during a year with slightly wetter conditions, but below-average precipitation and higher minimum and maximum temperatures.
-The wetter conditions are likely a contributing cause of the slight increases in the NDVI observed along the SAR.
+From 2022 to 2023, the Average Growing-Season NDVI increased at three of the areas along the SAR and decreased at one of the areas (LP).
+For all of these areas, the one-year NDVI changes were relatively minor and within the historical ranges of one-year NDVI variability (see Table 3-2).
+These recent changes in NDVI and vegetation occurred during a year in which precipitation was well above average and significantly greater than the prior year.
+The wetter conditions are likely a contributing cause of the increases in the NDVI observed along the SAR.
 Previous annual reports have observed similar trends with NDVI increases throughout the Prado Basin in years with increased precipitation (WEI, 2019).
-Hence, the main observations and conclusions for the 2021 to 2022 period are that there were warmer and slightly wetter conditions and the riparian vegetation did not change significantly along the SAR, except in the LP area.
-The increase in the green vegetation observed at the LP area is likely caused by the wetter and slightly warmer conditions during 2022, as well as some other factor.
+The slight decrease in NDVI for the LP area is likely because the area was flooded during the early part of the growing season.
+Hence, the main observations and conclusions for the 2022 to 2023 period are that there were wetter conditions and the riparian vegetation did not change significantly along the SAR.